 We are happy you have joined us.
 You are not alone.

 WARM Network groups exist through the volunteer efforts of a growing number of laypeople who recognize the need for support systems for people in withdrawal.
 We seek the healing power that connection can provide, knowing that face-to-face meetings promote wellness in ways that surpass our valuable yet limited internet associations.
-As we exit the dark corners of the web and venture into our local communities, we find strength in solidarity, with the presence of our groups conveying an undeniable message: Withdrawal syndromes are real and someone must be address them.
-We are confident that this positive action benefits us as much as it benefits others and allows our invisibility to lessen as our unity grows.
+As we exit the dark corners of the web and venture into our local communities, we find strength in solidarity, with the presence of our groups conveying an undeniable message: Withdrawal syndromes are real and there are others who understand.
+We are confident that this positive action benefits us as much as it benefits others and allows our invisibility in society to lessen as our unity grows.

 Each group is fully autonomous and self-supporting through its own contributions and/or fundraising.